Residual-Aided End-to-End Learning of Communication System without Known Channel: Simulation Results

 \subsection{BLER performance in the Rayleigh fading channel}

 In this subsection, we consider the Rayleigh fading channel ${{h}}\sim\mathcal{CN}\left({0,1}\right)$.
-The receiver signal $\bf{y}$ could be denoted by ${\bf{y}}={h}\bf{x}+w$.
-Unlike the AWGN channel, some known pilot signals $\bf x_p$ are transmitted to help to train the E2E learning of communication system in the Rayleigh fading channel~\cite{ye1}.
-The received pilot signal $\bf y_p$ concatenate with received data signal $\bf y$ as the input of receiver and RA-GAN.
+The receiver signal $\bf{y}$ could be denoted by ${\bf{y}}={h}\bf{x}+w$. {Unlike the AWGN channel, some known pilot signals ${\bf x_p}$ are transmitted to help to train the E2E learning of communication system in the Rayleigh fading channel and DeepMIMO channel.
+The received pilot signal ${\bf y_p}$ concatenate with received data signal ${\bf y}$ as the input of receiver and discriminator of RA-GAN, GAN, and WGAN.}

 In Fig. \ref{FIG.5}, we show the BLER performance of RA-GAN based training scheme compared with GAN based training schemes\cite{ye1} and RL based training schemes\cite{hoydis4} in Rayleigh fading channel.
-We train the system at $E_b/N_0=13$ dB, and double the input dimension of the receiver and RA-GAN due to the use of the pilot.
-We observe that the RA-GAN based training scheme outperforms the RL and GAN based training schemes, e.g., the proposed RA-GAN based training scheme outperforms the GAN based training scheme by 3 dB when the BLER is 0.1.
-When $E_b/N_0$ is lower than 12 dB, the BLER performance of RA-GAN based training scheme could almost overlap with the optimal training method.
-When $E_b/N_0$ is greater than 13 dB, the BLER performance of the proposed RA-GAN based training scheme cannot approach the optimal training method.
+We train the system at $E_b/N_0=16$ dB, and double the input dimension of the receiver and RA-GAN due to the use of the pilot. {We observe that the RA-GAN based training scheme outperforms the RL, WGAN, and GAN based training schemes, e.g., the proposed RA-GAN based training scheme outperforms the GAN based training scheme by 3 dB when the BLER is 0.1.
+Since the WGAN is designed to solve the mode collapse problem which doesn’t appear in E2E training, compared to the GAN method, WGAN based training scheme only achieves smaller performance improvement.} When $E_b/N_0$ is lower than 15 dB, the BLER performance of RA-GAN based training scheme could almost overlap with the optimal training method.
+When $E_b/N_0$ is greater than 16 dB, the BLER performance of the proposed RA-GAN based training scheme cannot approach the optimal training method.
 This is caused by the fact that the regularizer will limit the representation ability of the E2E learning of communication system.
 If we decrease the hyper-parameter $\lambda$ in (\ref{eq10}), the optimal BLER performance will be achieved, but the BLER performance will degrade in low $E_b/N_0$ regions.